Company Health Check Logo

 How you manage information and communications.

-• Is it easy for people to find the information they need - whether it’s around process, tools, projects or company performance?
+• Is it easy for people to access the information they need and know that it's reliable - whether it’s around process, tools, projects or company performance?

-• Are there good practices for internal communications - eg, regular all-hands meetings; agreed best practice for Slack comms; etc?
+• Are there good practices for internal communications - eg, regular all-hands meetings; agreed best practice for email/slack comms; ways to gather feedback from the whole company, management 1:1s with staff; knowledge sharing between teams/functions/depts; efficient meeting practices; records of tech decisions/preferences; - etc?

 • Is there a solid approach to ensuring the company is well viewed by potential clients - reputation; outreach; advertising; thought leadership etc